What is visually impaired Tennis?

-Visually impaired tennis is one of the faster growing VI sports in the UK with more and more opportunities for people who are blind or partially sighted to get involved.
+Visually impaired tennis is one of the fastest-growing VI sports in the UK with more and more opportunities for people who are blind or partially sighted to get involved.
 Players are classified according to their visual ability, ranging from B1 (totally blind) to B5.
 The visually impaired version of tennis is similar to mainstream tennis with only a few adaptations.
 Just like standard tennis, you can play singles or doubles.

 How do I play visually impaired tennis?

-The ball is larger than a regular tennis ball and with ball bearings in the centre which make a sound as the ball bounces on the ground.
+The ball is larger than a regular tennis ball and with ball bearings in the centre, which make a sound as the ball bounces on the ground.
 The game can be played on a smaller court using shorter rackets and a lower net.
 B1 courts, which is the category for those with the lowest level of sight, also have tactile lines.
 Depending on a player’s category they may have up to three bounces of the ball before they return it to their opponent.
 Sighted players can play against visually impaired players, but they’re allowed only one bounce and no volleying.

 VI tennis uses a larger tennis ball, sometimes called a sound ball, which rattles during play so players can locate it.
 Balls can be either black or fluorescent yellow to give maximum contrast with the colour of the sports hall and aid those with some useful sight.
 A lower net and shorter tennis rackets are also used.
 Balls can be purchased from RNIB's website.
 Link: https://shop.rnib.org.uk/blind-tennis-balls-89760